apollographql/apollo-client/docs/source/api/react-apollo.md

 }));
 ```

-<h3 id="graphql-query-config-options">`config.options`</h3>
+### `config.options`

 An object or function that returns an object of options that are used to configure how the query is fetched and updated.

 If `config.options` is a function then it will take the component’s props as its first argument.

 The options available for use  in this object depend on the operation type you pass in as the first argument to `graphql()`.
 The references below will document which options are available when your operation is a query.
-To see what other options are available for different operations, see the generic documentation for [`config.options`](#graphql-config-options).
+To see what other options are available for different operations, see the generic documentation for [`config.options`][].

 **Example:**